Brutus5000/BiReUS/README.md

 Arguments:

 * `-p <repository-path>` sets the repository path, _mandatory_
-* `-c` or `--cleanup` removes all existing patches (but does not reset the .versions file)
+* `-c` or `--cleanup` removes all existing patches
 * `-fo` or `--forward-only` skips generation of backward-patches

-**Note:** For new repositories you need to create an info.json and a .versions file in the repository folder and add the first folder by hand.
+**Note:** For new repositories you need to create an info.json in the repository folder and add the first folder by hand.

 ### Client